 Navarro College offers two programs designed to prepare individuals to perform and assist in performing duties requiring knowledge of substantive and procedural law under the direct supervision of an attorney or to perform duties for corporations and other employers that benefit from the Paralegal’s ability to gather, analyze and organize information and to understand legal issues.

-Navarro College offers a one-year certificate which can be completed in one-year.
+Navarro College offers a one-year certificate.
 This program works best for those students already employed as a Paralegal or those seeking the credential in addition to a previously earned degree.

 About the Paralegal Profession